 2. Hepburn Springs Spa Weekend – Breakfast at Gourmet Larder

 Although 2 of my 3 Daylesford brekkies were at Koukla I hit Gourmet Larder my first morning in town.
 It was number one on Yelp and with good reason.
-Great atmosphere and I enjoyed the veggie beans on toast with poached eggs.
+Gourmet Larder Daylesford has a great atmosphere and I enjoyed the veggie beans on toast with poached eggs.
 Great coffee too!

 3. Hepburn Springs Spa Weekend – Go Walking

-Next up was heading back into Daylesford and hitting Wombat Hill and the Pioneer Memorial Tower.
-I love a view!
+Next up was heading back into the town of Daylesford and hitting Wombat Hill and the Pioneer Memorial Tower.
+I do love a view!
 I really should have paid more attention as I walked up Wombat Road.
-In my defence, there was a very clear sign that I was heading up Wombat Hill and botanical gardens (see attached).
+In my defence, there was a very clear sign that I was heading up Wombat Hill and to the botanical gardens (see attached).
 It did end up a rather windy exploratory path to find the Tower.
-Which was of course located next to a car park!
-I should have come in from Wombat Hill House.
-Well at least I covered some extra ground and it was up hill so all good for the glutes!
-It is quite pretty and there is a decent view from the top of the tower.

-I then decided to do a “proper” walk eg one that had a brochure from the tourist info office.
-This was walk #7 – Lake Daylesford to Tiperrary Springs.
-I’m going to admit up front I didn’t actually get to Tiperrary Springs.
+I then decided to do a “proper” Daylesford walk eg one that had a brochure from the tourist info office.
+I chose walk #7 – Lake Daylesford to Tipperary Springs.
+I’m going to admit up front I didn’t actually get to Tipperary Springs.
 Not through lack of trying and not because I gave up – I actually think I walked further than the walk suggested.

 Anyway, it is a nice kickoff from Lake Daylesford – park near the Boathouse Café.
-It is then a very pleasant stroll along the lake passing mineral spring pumps which are currently out of action due to ecoli (which didn’t make me feel great about my visit to the springs the next day but all was fine).
+The walk to Tipperary Springs is then a very pleasant stroll along the lake passing mineral spring pumps which are currently out of action due to ecoli (which didn’t make me feel great about my visit to the springs the next day but all was fine).

-Luckily it was cold enough that I wasn’t reliant on their water and they are kind of photogenic.
+Luckily it was cold enough that I wasn’t reliant on their water and the mineral spring pumps are quite of photogenic.